Chairperson, Community Worker, Bushcare Advisor, Artist

 Co-Chairperson, Community Worker, Coomaditchie Premier Artist

-Lorraine was elected Elder of the Year in 2009 by Shellharbour City Council.
-She is an experienced worker who has supported and mentored community members for over twenty-five years.
-Lorraine is descended from the Gunai Kurnai nation and is a Yuen/Jerrinjah woman born in Bega, one of 7 children, and raised in the Shoalhaven.
+Lorraine is an experienced worker who has supported and mentored community members for over twenty-five years.
+She is descended from the Gunai Kurnai nation and is a Yuen/Jerrinjah woman born in Bega, one of 7 children, and raised in the Shoalhaven.
 She moved to the Illawarra in 1972 and now calls this home.
 Lorraine is the premier artist of the Coomaditchie United Aboriginal Corporation.
 Together with her sister Narelle, Lorraine has contributed to a prolific amount of public art in the Illawarra.
 She views her ability to paint as a gift.
 Lorraine uses bold colours that reflect her coastal upbringing.
 "We are East coast saltwater people", she says.
 My colours symbolise my life.
 I had a great childhood, great parents, family and extended family.
-You can learn more about Lorraine here.

 Treasurer, Community Worker